 Before making significant changes to any of our services we ask the public for their views.
 This helps us ensure our services meet the needs of our communities.
 For details on how we consult with people, please download our consultation and engagement strategy.

-Consultation affecting places Langley Moor Primary School reception class.
-Closing date for comments is Sunday 4 January 2015.
+Closing date for comments is Friday 30 January 2015.

 We work on a variety of planning schemes across the county and some of these applications require a consultation process.
 You can find: